ambonvik/cimba/docs/tutorial.rst

 more is available, intending to return from its acquire call only when all 10 units have been collected.

-There are now three different outcomes:
+There are now three different outcomes for the acquire call:

 1. All goes as expected, 5 more units eventually become available, the process takes them, and returns ``CMB_PROCESS_SUCCESS``.
 It now holds 20 units.